oliverhaas/django-components/docs/getting_started/adding_slots.md

     Generally, slots are more flexible - you can access the slot data, even the original slot content.
     Thus, slots behave more like functions that render content based on their context.

-    On the other hand, variables are static - the variable you pass to a component is what will be used.
+    On the other hand, variables are simpler - the variable you pass to a component is what will be used.

     Moreover, slots are treated as part of the template - for example the CSS scoping (work in progress) is applied to the slot content too.